-Rainforest Rescue was founded in 1986 by Reinhard Behrend, the present chairman.
+Rainforest Rescue was founded in 1986 by Reinhard Behrend, and his life’s work is being continued by the present co-chairs, Bettina Behrend and Marianne Klute.
 We are a politically independent environmental organization that is dedicated to the rainforest peoples and their habitats.
 We receive no assistance from the government or businesses and rely solely on donations to fund our operations.
 Around 3,500 people currently support us with donations on an annual subscription basis, while thousands more have made individual pledges, large and small.
 We raise a small share of our budget through the sale of t-shirts, CDs and posters.

 How much of my donation benefits the projects?